tobiewee/IntroToJava/README.md

 You might want to install an IDE to help you with Java development as well.
 One good option is [IntelliJ Idea Community Edition](https://www.jetbrains.com/idea/).

-Download this set of codes, and open it using the IntelliJ or your preferred IDE.
+Download this set of codes using the green button above.
+Open it using the IntelliJ or your preferred IDE.
 Instructions are written in comments in each of the Java files *(.java)*.

 #### Disclaimer: